smasongarrison/syllabi/MegaSyllabus.md

 Unless otherwise explicitly specified, all work must be submitted through Canvas.

-Unless you have communicated with me in advance, there will be no make-up quizzes or tests.
+Unless you have communicated with me in advance, there will be no makeup quizzes or tests.

 ### Incomplete Grades

 I did not make this policy.
+However, I must abide by it.

-Although the language surrounding incompletes differs slightly across the bulletins ( [undergraduate](https://bulletin.wfu.edu/undergraduate/procedures/exams-grading/#:~:text=Incomplete%20Grade); [graduate](https://bulletin.wfu.edu/graduate/procedures/grading/#:~:text=Grade%20of%20I)), and office of [academic advising]( https://advising.wfu.edu/academic-challenges/incompletes/), the intent is consistent.
+Although the language surrounding incomplete grades differs slightly across the bulletins ( [undergraduate](https://bulletin.wfu.edu/undergraduate/procedures/exams-grading/#:~:text=Incomplete%20Grade); [graduate](https://bulletin.wfu.edu/graduate/procedures/grading/#:~:text=Grade%20of%20I)), and office of [academic advising]( https://advising.wfu.edu/academic-challenges/incompletes/), the intent is consistent.
 Incompletes can only be granted IF a student fails to complete the work of a course because of something outside of the student's control, such as an illness, emergency, or extenuating circumstances.
-The window for completing the work is narrow, typically 30 days into the next semester.
-If the work isn't completed after that point, the grade is automatically changed to an F.
+The window to complete the work is narrow, typically 30 days into the next semester.
+If the work is not completed after that point, the grade is automatically changed to an F.

 <!--chapter:end:0102_engagement.Rmd-->

 # Accommodations Policy

 If you are (or become) disabled (in any capacity, permanently, or temporarily), and need accommodations in class, reading, or any other work in this course, please contact me to discuss your specific needs as soon as possible.
-Under the [Americans with Disabilities Act (ADA) of 1990](https://beta.ada.gov/) and [ADA Amendments Act (ADAAA) of 2008](https://en.wikipedia.org/wiki/ADA_Amendments_Act_of_2008), you are legally entitled to reasonable accommodations for disabilities.
+Under my favorite civil rights legislation, the Americans with Disabilities Act as amended you are legally entitled to reasonable accommodations for disabilities.
+These laws include the [Americans with Disabilities Act (ADA) of 1990](https://beta.ada.gov/) and [ADA Amendments Act (ADAAA) of 2008](https://en.wikipedia.org/wiki/ADA_Amendments_Act_of_2008).
 I will do everything in my capacity as your professor to ensure that you receive those accommodations.

 Students who need reasonable accommodations for disabilities also should contact the Learning Assistance Center \& Disability Services  (118 Reynolda Hall, 336-758-5929,  [lac.wfu.edu](https://lac.wfu.edu/)).
 You can request accommodations through the student portal here: https://olympic.accessiblelearning.com/WFU/.
 These accommodations are not retroactive.
 Therefore, I strongly encourage you to use those accommodations.

 Do not feel guilty about using them.
 You rightfully deserve them, in the legal, moral, and ethical sense.